Doom Dooma: Demographics

 Population of children within age group 0-6 is 2423 which is 11.23 % of total population.
 The sex ratio is 880 against state average of 958.
 Child sex ratio in Doom Dooma is around 877 compared to Assam state average of 962.
 Literacy rate of Doom Dooma is 85.52 % which is higher than state average of 72.19 %.
 In Doom Dooma, male literacy is around 89.38 % and female literacy rate is 81.15 %.

 Doom Dooma town has total administration over 4,243 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within municipality limits and impose taxes on properties coming under its jurisdiction.
+It is also authorised to build roads within municipality limits and impose taxes on properties coming under its jurisdiction.

 The town has 80.75% Hindus and 17.98% Muslims.

+Majority of the population are adherents of Hinduism, followed by a large Muslim population.

 Politics

 Doom Dooma is part of Lakhimpur (Lok Sabha constituency).
 Elections are held every five years just like in other parts of Assam and people participate in the elections as candidates or voters.
 Currently there are two political parties which are active in the region- the Congress and the Bharatiya Janata Party.
 Doom Dooma (Vidhan Sabha constituency) is one of the 125 assembly constituencies of Assam.
 In this recent election Bharatiya Janata party had won the election.